Sergei Nemchinov

 Sergei Lvovich Nemchinov (Серге́й Львович Немчинов; born 14 January 1964) is a Russian former professional ice hockey player who played in the National Hockey League (NHL) for the New York Rangers, Vancouver Canucks, New York Islanders and the New Jersey Devils for twelve seasons, bookended by ten seasons in the Soviet Championship League with PHC Krylya Sovetov and HC CSKA Moscow, and two in the Russian Superleague with Lokomotiv Yaroslavl.
 Nemchinov works in the Admiral Vladivostok.

 Playing career

 Nemchinov was one of the last picks of the 1990 NHL Entry Draft when he was selected in the 12th round, 244th overall by the Rangers.
 He went on to play in 761 regular season games in his NHL career, scoring 152 goals and 193 assists for 345 points, picking up 251 penalty minutes.
 He won the Stanley Cup with the Rangers in 1994 and again with the Devils in 2000.
 In 1994, Nemchinov, along with Alexander Karpovtsev, Alexei Kovalev, and Sergei Zubov were the first Russians to have their names engraved on the Stanley Cup.
 He returned to Russia in 2002 and played there until his retirement in 2004.

-Nemchinov is one of eleven players to complete the "Hudson River triple" as a member of the New York Rangers, New York Islanders and New Jersey Devils.